Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

-Definition~\ref{def:subs} for strong substitutes is equivalent to the definition of \citet{MS09} and also to $M^\natural$-concavity \citep{Murota.Shioura1999}: see footnote~\ref{footnote3}.
-It is equivalent to gross substitutes (GS) \citep{KC82} if there is only one item of each good.
+Importantly, {\citet[Theorem 4.1]{ST15}} establish that strong-substitutes is also equivalent to $M^\natural$-concavity {\citep{Murota.Shioura1999}} in our setting of valuations with bounded non-negative domains.
+(Both strong substitutes and $M^\natural$-concavity imply concave-extensibility, see {\citep[Theorem~9]{MS09}} and {\citep[Theorem~6.42]{murota-book} respectively.)}

 While GS guarantees that a \Walrasian{} equilibrium exists in single-unit auction markets, the condition is not sufficient for the existence of such an equilibrium in the multi-unit case (\citet{ST15} give an example).
-SS represents a generalisation of single-unit GS that provides a general sufficient condition for the existence of an equilibrium.
-We refer to \citet{ST15} for a detailed discussion on the distinction between GS and~SS.
+SS represents a natural generalisation of single-unit GS that provides a general sufficient condition for the existence of an equilibrium.
+(See \citep{BK} and \citep{ST15} for discussion of the distinction between GS and~SS.)

 \begin{definition} The {\em indirect utility function} $f_u$ of valuation $u$ maps a price vector $\pb$ to the utility that a bidder with demand $D_u$ has for receiving her preferred bundle at a given price vector~$\pb$ in the following way.